Lafayette College has a variety of programs for supporting research activities that incorporate students.

 The Research Assistants Program

-After two years of piloting this program, the Academic Research Committee voted to make the Research Assistants program a regular form of support.
 Faculty members desiring research assistance, which does not rise to the stated level of Excel work, may apply to have short-term research assistant.
 As examples: data entry, translation work, information gathering, or technical assistance would all be considered reasonable tasks for a research assistant to undertake.
 Research Assistants will not be provided to faculty members that are working with Excel Scholars.

 This program is intended to support student-initiated research (i.e., thesis and independent studies) rather than faculty research projects that involve student assistants (i.e., EXCEL).
 Its purpose is to help cover expenses that typically can not be covered by the departmental budget.